Jimpxx/intro-to-git/README.md

 # Working directory
--Area where all out files and directories and changes are living all the time
+- Area where all our files and directories and changes are living all the time

 # Staging Area
 - Files and directories that we explicitly add to the staging area
+- (Git Add <file>)

 # Git Repository
 - Where all out snapshots are stored
+- Git Commit -m "Message here"